joshuaheslin/ibkr-options-delta-watch/README.md

+# IBKR-delta-tracker

+Automatically track delta for optionSymbols by marketData API KEY.

-# twitter-poster
+# How to run

-Automatically make a tweet from content generated from OpenAI

 ## Run code